CS580-Thunderbird/play-hard-study-hard/README.md

 http://localhost:8080/
-If everything works correctly, it will lead you to log-in with Google Account page.
+<br />If everything works correctly, it will lead you to log-in with Google Account page.

+####Requires
+* MongoDB to run in Server background